rfeldmann/leopy/README.rst

 LEO-Py requires a working python3.5 installation or later to run.

-To install via setup.py:

-* [Optional] Set up a virtual environment
-  ``python -mvenv /path/to/new/virtual/environment`` and activate it via ``source /path/to/new/virtual/env/bin/activate``
+Before you install LEO-Py, you may want to set up a virtual environment ``python -mvenv /path/to/new/virtual/environment`` and activate it via ``source /path/to/new/virtual/environment/bin/activate``

+To install LEO-Py from source:

+* Download the source code from <https://github.com/rfeldmann/leopy>
 * Go to the package directory
 * Run ``python setup.py install``

+To install LEO-Py via PyPI:

+* Run ``pip install leopy-stat``

 To test the installation: